« View All Posts

 When you know what to expect from blitz week — and how you can sail through the week unscathed and without a violation — you’ll be a lot more prepared.

-What is Blitz Week?
+What is DOT Week?

-Blitz week is the largest enforcement program in the world on commercial motor vehicles.
+DOT Week is the largest enforcement program in the world on commercial motor vehicles.
 In fact, since its implementation in 1988, nearly 2 million inspections have occurred.
 An estimated 15 trucks are inspected every minute during the 72-hour blitz in May.

-For 72 hours, motor vehicle inspectors and highway patrol officers conduct inspections on commercial motor vehicles at weigh stations, inspection stations and temporary inspection checkpoints.
-The International Roadchecks are performed throughout the U.S., Canada and Mexico to ensure the safety of truck drivers and pedestrians on our roads.
+For 72 hours, motor vehicle inspectors and highway patrol officers conduct inspections on commercial motor vehicles at weigh stations, inspection stations, and temporary inspection checkpoints.
+The International Roadchecks are performed throughout the U.S., Canada, and Mexico to ensure the safety of truck drivers and pedestrians on our roads.

 A few of the main areas officers will be looking at include: